-It should be made clear to the student that the Fitness to Study procedures are supportive, rather than disciplinary.
-The College reserves the right to invoke the disciplinary procedure if subsequently deemed appropriate.
+It should be made clear to the student that the Fitness to Study procedure is supportive, rather than a behaviour concern.
+The College reserves the right to invoke the behaviour policy if subsequently deemed appropriate.

 It should be made clear to the student that whilst the College has a duty to support students with ill-health, it is the student's personal responsibility to take appropriate steps to manage their own health, wellbeing and ability to study.